You've Got Mail: Website

 The film's original website remained live until at least May 10, 2018.
 The website has proven to be fodder for criticism of web design from the 1990s.

 Soundtrack

 A soundtrack was released on December 1, 1998, featuring a mixture of classics from the 1950s and 1970s, particularly the work of Harry Nilsson, as well as new original recordings and covers.
 The score to the film was written by English composer George Fenton.

 Reception

 Box office

-You've Got Mail grossed $115.8 million in the United States and Canada, and $135 million in other territories, for a worldwide total of $250.8 million.
-The film debuted at number one at the North American box office above The Prince of Egypt, earning $18.4 million on its opening weekend.
+You've Got Mail grossed $115.8 million in the United States and Canada and $135 million in other territories, for a worldwide total of $250.8 million.
+It is Nora Ephron's highest-grossing film.
+The film debuted at number one at the North American box office—above The Prince of Egypt—earning $18.4 million in its opening weekend.